Emergency Fighter Program: Miniature Fighter

-Even so, aircraft manufacturers Heinkel, Blohm & Voss and Junkers came up with light fighter designs using a strict minimum of materials before that date.
-The resulting planes were small, spartan creations, with no radio and almost no electrical equipment, Heinkel would use a He 162 air frame powered by a pulse jet, Blohm & Voss designed the BV P 213 and Junkers would submit the Ju EF 126 Elli project.
-The only Miniature Fighter aircraft to get beyond blueprint status was the Junkers EF 126.
-Although unbuilt during the war, five prototypes were built in the Dessau Junkers plant in the area occupied by the Soviet Union.
-One of the prototypes was destroyed during unpowered testing in 1946, killing the pilot.

-Other projects
+1-TL-Jäger program

-At the beginning of 1945 a further programme was launched by the OKL in order to replace the He 162 Volksjäger.
-The new aircraft was intended to have superior performance in order to deal with future high altitude threats such as the B-29 Superfortress, which eventually never saw action in Europe owing to the end of the war.
-To meet this requirement, power was to be a single Heinkel HeS 011 turbojet, of which only 19 examples were ever produced, and all allocated for development testing.
+In 1943, a requirement was launched by the OKL for a single-seat jet fighter to replace the Me 262.
+The new aircraft was intended to have superior performance in order to deal with future high altitude threats such as the B-29 Superfortress.
+To meet this requirement, power was to be a single Heinkel HeS 011 turbojet, of which only 19 examples were ever produced, and all used for testing.
 The designs of the Messerschmitt P.1110, Heinkel P.1078, Focke-Wulf Ta 183, Blohm & Voss P 212 as well as the official winner of the competition, the Junkers EF 128, were submitted by February 1945.

 Only the Messerschmitt prototype of this more advanced fighter had been started by the end of the war.
-The first prototype of the Messerschmitt P.1101 was 80% complete when captured at the end of the war, following which it was taken to America, with some of its design ideas used as the basis of the solely American-built Bell X-5 variable geometry research aircraft.
+The first prototype of the Messerschmitt P.1101 was 80% complete when captured at the end of the war, following which it was taken to America, with some of its design ideas used as the basis of the Bell X-5 variable geometry research aircraft.